-On Wednesday of this week we were honoured to welcome Anna Meredith and her family into our hangars at Imperial War Museum Duxford to meet the Lizzie.
+On Wednesday 23rd of January 2019, we were honoured to welcome Anna Meredith and her family into our hangars at Imperial War Museum Duxford to meet the Lizzie.

 Anna is the daughter of Squadron Leader Ian Grahame Stewart, DFC AFC.
 Over the course of The Second World War, Ian flew our Lysander (V9312) on more sorties than any other pilot, carrying out everything from reconnaissance to dive bombing in the aircraft whilst serving with 225 sqn.

 After having the privilege of reading through Ian’s logbooks, it is fair to say that his flying achievements throughout his RAF career were staggering.
 He amassed over 1000 hours of wartime operational flying across numerous types from Lysander to Hurricane, Spitfire to Mustang and even the occasional Airacobra and Corsair to name just a few.
 Over his career Ian was awarded both the Distinguished Flying Cross and the Air Force Cross, the first of which also came with a mention in dispatches for his display of skill and courage.

 The excitement of turning the logbook pages and reading the incredible memories recorded within them is brought to a sudden and harrowing end.
 The page containing just half an entry is eventually reached, beneath which lies the sinister, red ink stamp, which simply states ‘Missing, Presumed Dead’.
 After half an hour of reading through the logbook of Ian’s war, nothing can prepare you for the emotions you feel when first confronted with that red stamp.
 It remains one of the most humbling moments that we have experienced at ARCo.